 A directors' resolution must be passed by a majority of the votes cast by directors present and entitled to vote on the resolution.
-The Chairperson may have the Casting Vote when Board votes are tied.

 54. Resolutions of directors without a meeting

 - 54.1 The directors may pass a resolution without a directors' meeting being held. - 54.2 A resolution is passed if all the directors entitled to vote on the resolution sign or otherwise agree to the resolution in the manner set out in clause 54.3 or clause 54.4. - 54.3 Each director may sign: - (a) a single document setting out the resolution and containing a statement that they agree to the resolution, or - (b) separate copies of that document, as long as the wording of the resolution is the same in each copy. - 54.4 The company may send a resolution by email to the directors and the directors may agree to the resolution by sending a reply email to that effect, including the text of the resolution in their reply. - 54.5 The resolution is passed when the last director signs or otherwise agrees to the resolution in the manner set out in clause 54.3 or clause 54.4.